madrid artwork fountains lions horses

 Here's our own Travel for Kids hand-picked list of family hotels, all styles and price ranges, convenient to fun things to do with kids in Madrid:

-Madrid family hotels
+Madrid hotels